turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 <b>How do you link to a specific part of the same page?</b>

-If you are linking to a part of the same page you must use an id attribute to name the part of the page you want to link to and start the href attribute within the &gt;a&lt; tag with a # preceding the name you gave in the id attribute.
+If you are linking to a part of the same page you must use an id attribute to name the part of the page you want to link to and start the href attribute within the &lt;a&gt; tag with a # preceding the name you gave in the id attribute.

 <b>What is the purpose of CSS?</b>